MUDAL/AUTOCROFT-MVP/README.md

 # Design Plans for next version (Version 1.1)
 1. MOSFET driver using LM358N: The MOSFET will be used to power external hardware down in order to improve power consumption.
 2. Replace voltage regulators with buck converters where necessary.
+3. RTC should set hours and seconds too